eXpOSNitc/expos-docs/docs/tutorials/xsm-instruction-cycle.md

 PUSH R0    //  SP is set to 1001 and contents of R0 is copied to memory address 1001.
 ```

-<p>The POP instruction is a reverse operation to PUSH.
+The POP instruction is a reverse operation to PUSH.
 The contents of the memory address pointed to by SP will be retrieved to a register specified,
-and SP is decremented. </p>
+and SP is decremented.

 The CALL instruction results in the following: